 Treatment for hyponatremia varies depending on how low a person’s blood sodium levels are.
 Some people may need to stop drinking until they urinate, whereas others may need intravenous (IV) saline.

 When blood sodium levels are severely low, some people may need hospital admission for close monitoring and frequent blood work.
 This is because hyponatremia requires very careful correction.
 However, if correction occurs too quickly, some people can become sicker, and this can be life threatening.

 When a person hurts their hand or fingers, they usually experience pain and swelling and lose finger mobility for a while.

-If the damage is particularly severe, a person may later develop complex regional pain syndrome (CRPS).
-CRPS occurs when the body’s inflammatory response to the injury is too high.
+If the damage is particularly severe and causes nerve injury, a person may later develop complex regional pain syndrome (CRPS), which occurs when the body’s inflammatory response to the injury is too high.

 When a person injures their finger, immediate treatment usually includes:

 - taking over-the-counter (OTC) anti-inflammatory medications

 If stiffness develops, the person may need to perform finger exercises and continue to take anti-inflammatory medications.
 If symptoms do not approve, a person should seek medical attention.